BeanstalkFarms/Beanstalk-Landing/content/posts/mayflower-update.md

 Currently, Unripe Bean Deposits receive 2 Seeds per BDV and Unripe BEAN:3CRV LP Deposits receive 4 Seeds per BDV.
 Most Bean liquidity is underlying Unripe LP, but converting to Unripe Beans results in a loss of Seeds.
 This seems to be one of the primary reasons for why a significant amount of Unripe LP remains in the Silo despite the opportunity to convert to Unripe Beans to arbitrage the Bean price.

 Changing the Seed rewards for both Unripe assets to the same value would remove a significant cost to converting from Unripe LP to Unripe Beans.
-This is likely to result in more conversions, which would have a significant effect on peg maintenance.
+This may result in more conversions, which would have a significant effect on peg maintenance.

 A DAO vote is likely in order to determine what the exact Seeds per BDV values for Unripe Beans and Unripe BEAN:3CRV LP should be set to in Silo V3.